-Before you run out and buy a bunch of additional insurance, an important first step to protecting yourself and your finances is having some cash on hand to cover some of the unplanned expenses.
-Building a rainy day fund and emergency fund is the place to start preparing yourself for the unexpected expenses including covering some of your insurance deductibles.
-You don’t want to file a claim for every small event; your insurance company will increase your premiums or maybe even drop you.
-Having a cash reserve available that you only tap into when necessary is the base to building a plan to protect your assets.
-This money should be kept in a FDIC insured savings account that is quickly accessible when you need it.
-The amount you have set aside in this account is also used to consider the amount of insurance and deductibles you’ll select when buying insurance.
+Before you run out and buy a bunch of additional insurance, an important first step to protecting yourself and your finances is having some cash on hand to cover small, unplanned expenses.
+Building a rainy day fund and emergency fund is the place to start preparing yourself for the unexpected expenses (including covering some of your insurance deductibles.)

 Here are the most common types of insurance that most people consider buying: